parthagni22/adk-mcp-agent-lab/README.md

-# ADK A2A Notion-ElevenLabs Integration
+# ADK A2A Notion-ElevenLabs Integration (Gemini Edition)

-This project demonstrates a multi-agent system using Google's Agent Development Kit (ADK) that integrates Notion for information retrieval and ElevenLabs for text-to-speech conversion.
+This project demonstrates a multi-agent system using Google's Agent Development Kit (ADK) that integrates Notion for information retrieval and ElevenLabs for text-to-speech conversion, powered by Google's Gemini models.

 The system demonstrates a fully decoupled Agent-to-Agent (A2A) architecture.